alexclaydon/tinybox/README.md

 ## VS Code debugger setup

 If you are using VS Code, open this project repo as a Workspace using the `enviro.code-workspace` file in the repo root.
 Hit Cmd + P, `Python: Select Interpreter`, the choose the newly-installed project Python interpreter (which should be at `.hatch/enviro/bin/python3.9`).
 This will allow you to conveniently use the VS Code debugger, should you need it.

+## Create Django admin user

+You might also like to add yourself as a Django admin user: `hatch run python tools/web/manage.py createsuperuser`, then follow the prompts.

 ## Footnotes